• About

 Add the dried fine bulgar wheat to a small bowl.
 Measure out cold water onto the bulgar wheat.
 Mix with your hands and set aside as the bulgar wheat softens.

-Add the chopped parsley to a strainer that fits inside a large bowl.
-Once the parsley is all chopped, fill the bowl and strainer with water.
+Add the chopped parsley and mint to a strainer that fits inside a large bowl.
+Fill the bowl and strainer with water.
 Drain.
 Repeat until the water runs clear.
 Keep the parsley in the strainer until the excess water has drained completely.

-Wash the green onion prior to chopping.
+Wash the green onion before chopping.
 Finely chop the green onions.
-Add the green onions to the washed and drained parsley.
+Set aside.

 Finely dice the tomatoes.
 Cut the tomato in half.
 Place the flat side down on the cutting board.
 Moving parallel to the cutting board, slice 2 to 3 layers about ¼" thick.
-Then, slice the tomato in ¼" strips longways.
+Then, slice the tomato into ¼" strips longwise.
 Finally, rotate the tomato and chop it into ¼" cubes.
-The tomato should be cut in 3 directions for the smallest diced size.
-Add the tomatoes to the chopped parsley and chopped green onions.
+The tomato should be cut into 3 directions for the smallest diced size.

 mixed tabouli in a bowl